livingdocsIO/documentation/reference-docs/server-api/data_source_api.md

 ## Example - Bind a DataSource to a Metadata Field

-You can register a DataSource (e.g. `nameValuePairDataSource`) and use it as dataProvider for a metadata field (e.g. `dummy`).
+You can register a DataSource (e.g. `labelValuePairDataSource`) and use it as dataProvider for a metadata field (e.g. `dummy`).
 In the publish screen you get a list of values (based on the results of the DataSource).

 **Final result on the editor publish screen**